Editing the Handbook

 - Click Edit in the context menu that appears

 - Click on your browser's search bar to read the URL

 You will find the page's node number in the URL address visible in this edit screen (yes, it only appears in the edit screen).
 It will look something like this:

-If you're not familiar with Markdown, it doesn't take long to learn.
-Get started by reading this page first (a MuseScore account is required to properly view the content on that page, also note that you cannot use Filtered HTML).
+If you're not familiar with MarkDown, it doesn't take long to learn.
+Get started by reading this page first (a MuseScore account is required to properly view the content on that page, also note that you cannot use Filtered HTML anymore).

 <kbd><kbd>A</kbd></kbd>, looks like A

 <kbd><kbd>Shift</kbd>+<kbd>A</kbd></kbd>, looks like Shift+A